 For my Tech Rap subjects, I try to think of topics you might find interesting or helpful.
 I’m basing the topic for this month on Bluetooth headphones, based on emails from customers including an enjoyable exchange I had with a very pleasant Como Audio customer in Munich, Germany.

 Before we get into the topic at hand, let’s review Bluetooth technology in very basic terms.
 Bluetooth has been available to consumers for almost 20 years and has come a long way since it was first introduced.
 It was named after Harald Bluetooth- the first person in history to stream music via Bluetooth from a smartphone.
 No, not really.
 I was just checking to be sure you were paying attention.
 Harald Bluetooth was a real person, but he was actually a 10th Century Danish King who united the Scandinavians.
 Bluetooth “unites” devices, thus, the origin of the name.
-Bluetooth compresses the music before transmission, uses radio frequencies to transmit (images and video aren’t supported), and then un-compresses the music on the receiving end.
+Bluetooth compresses the music before transmission, uses radio frequencies to transmit (images and video aren’t supported), and then uncompresses the music on the receiving end.
 The default audio codec is SBC (Subband Coding) which can handle bit rates up to 328kbps/44.1kHz but Apple AAC music files are also supported by some models, like all Como Audio models.
-There are some who think the sound quality of Bluetooth is lacking and prefer streaming via Wi-Fi, but for the average listener, the sound is quite acceptable.
-Bluetooth setup is easier than Wi-Fi, but its signal coverage is more limited and it does not like walls or other solid object.
+There are some who think the sound quality of Bluetooth is lacking and prefer streaming via Wi-Fi, but for the average listener, the sound is more than acceptable.
+Bluetooth setup is easier than Wi-Fi, but its range is more limited and it does not like walls or other solid object.

 Ready to Transmit

-As you may have deduced from the above paragraph, if you want to use Bluetooth headphones with your Como Audio system, you need to invest in a Bluetooth transmitter.
+As you may have deduced from the above paragraph, if you want to use Bluetooth headphones with your Como Audio system, you need to invest in an outboard Bluetooth transmitter.
 This is because our models receive Bluetooth signals, they don’t transmit them.
 Honestly, I am unaware of a product like ours that includes a built-in Bluetooth transmitter.
-You’ll have no problem finding such devices (there are hundreds of Bluetooth transmitters listed on Amazon) at every price range.
+You’ll have no problem finding such transmitters (there are hundreds of Bluetooth transmitters listed on Amazon) at every price range.
 I selected a less expensive transmitter than our German customer.
 I read a slew of Amazon user reviews and went with the TaoTronics long-range Bluetooth transmitter.
 It cost me $45 after applying a digital coupon, plus free (Amazon Prime) shipping.